nodejs/admin/MemberExpectations.md

 Members of our leadership groups must also conduct themselves in a professional and respectful manner.
 Some general guidelines include:

-- Serve as ambassadors of the vision, mission and operating principles of the Node.js project.
 - Remediate quickly when you realize you made a mistake.
 Leaders are human, and they will make mistakes - however they should act swiftly to acknowledge mistakes and correct them.
 Most often this can mitigate